dthyresson/fluxtory-records/README.md

 In the `scripts` directory, you'll find

-* `label-releases` - fetches all releases for a label, or all labels if no label is specified
+* `label-releases` - fetches all releases for a --label, or --all labels if no label is specified
 * `update-releases-with-images` - updates the releases with the images
-* `download-artist-images` - downloads the artist images
+* `download-artist-images` - downloads the --artist images, or --all
-* `generate-captions` - generates the captions for each image
+* `generate-captions` - generates the captions for each image, for an --artist, or --all
 * `backup` - backup the database to an archive file